pjdohertygis/MapSAROnline/README.md

 # Developers
 Data Model - If you go the item property website (this is "metadata" page for the editable layers in the map) you can export the data model (and sample data) in a variety of formats (shp, csv, kml, fgdb, geojson) by clicking on Export Data. https://www.arcgis.com/home/item.html?id=f412081560ec4074ac16e2161f7d5def

-Application - The actual web mapping application configured for situational awareness is out-of-the-box Web AppBuilder for ArcGIS (I am not a developer!).
+Application - The actual web mapping application configured for situational awareness is out-of-the-box Web AppBuilder for ArcGIS (I am not a developer).
 You can learn more about this framework here https://developers.arcgis.com/web-appbuilder/

-<h2>Follow our work! </h2>
+# Follow our work!
 https://community.esri.com/groups/sargis
 https://wisarandgis.blogspot.com
 https://twitter.com/search?q=%23mapsar&src=typd